CommandersAct/Android/TCPrivacy/README.md

 </pre></div>

-<p>We have a Map which is the same as the one given to our SDK with keys PRIVACY_CAT_n and value "0" or "1".</p>
+<p>We have a Map which is the same as the one given to our SDK with keys PRIVACY_CAT_n and value "0" or "1".
+In the case nothing was consented to, you might also have an empty map (but not null).</p>
 <div class="codehilite"><pre><span></span><span class="kt">void</span> <span class="nf">consentOutdated</span><span class="o">();</span>
 </pre></div>